NoahKise/inventory-tracker2.0/README.md

 ## Setup/Installation Requirements

-* To run this program locally on your own computer, enter git clone https://github.com/NoahKise/local-business-inventory-tracker in your terminal.
+* To run this program locally on your own computer, enter git clone https://github.com/NoahKise/inventory-tracker2.0 in your terminal.
 Navigate into the project's root folder and run npm install.
 Then, type npm run start to run the project on a local server.

-## Known Bugs

-* The project requirements ask for instances of local and shared state, but I could not think of a good use case for local state, since it seemed every meaningful instance of state needed to be accessed by other components to be functional.
-Initially I had the number of stock remaining for an item stored locally in StockItem.js, but had to lift it up to InventoryControl.js in order for the stock remaining to not reset after adding or editing an item.

 ## License